VincentSaelzler/cookbook/_posts/2023-09-01-quinoa-lasagna.md

 ## Boil Quinoa

-*Bring to boil.
+*Small pot with glass lid.
+Bring to boil.
 Simmer for 20 minutes covered.
 Remove from heat and let sit.
 There shouldn't be any excess water to drain.
 Add some tomato sauce once it's done*

 🌡️ 1L water
 ✅ 1x 28g vegetable bullion stock pot